-March 14 is Pi Day, a day to celebrate the mathematical constant pi (π) and to eat lots of pie.
+March 14 is Pi Day.
+It is a day to celebrate the mathematical constant pi (π) and to eat lots of pie.

 Celebrated in countries that follow the month/day (m/dd) date format, because the digits in the date, March 14 or 3/14, are the first three digits of π (3.14), Pi Day was founded by Physicist Larry Shaw in 1988.